oalexdoda/webflow-react/README.md

 # Overview

-## NOTE: This project is in heavy development.
+## NOTE: LOOKING FOR HELP - This project is in heavy development.
 The ReadMe will be updated along the way.

 _Webflow React from Abruptive_ is a CLI tool that helps designers & developers convert their Webflow projects to & React.js.
 Optimized by default for Create React App's (CRA) structure, yet customizable to fit any custom structure you need.